At the tender age of 24, Jeremy Brockie has already bounced around four A-League clubs and played virtually every position on the park.

 The Welnix ownership consortium are preaching financial responsibility and won't sign a marquee player outside of the salary cap.

-Chris Greenacre yesterday flew to England, where he will work towards his Uefa A licence.
+Chris Greenacre yesterday flew to England, where he will work towards obtaining his UEFA A licence.

 The off-contract veteran striker is more likely to earn his keep as a coach than a player next season which could open the door for Brockie to strike up a rapport with Ifill.